Lake Muir

-Lake Muir is a freshwater lake, with a larger surrounding wetlands area, that is located in the South West region of Western Australia.
+Lake Muir is a freshwater lake, with a larger surrounding wetlands area, in the South West region of Western Australia.
 The lake lies near Muir Highway, north of Walpole and southeast of Manjimup.

 Description

 The lake has a surface area of 46 km2.
 Lake Muir and its surrounding wetland lies within the Lake Muir-Byenup System, a 694 km2 area of internal drainage containing a complex of wetland systems.
 It is fed by a stream leading into the lake, which is crossed at the Lake Muir Bridge.

 Lake Muir may, in flood, overflow southwest into the Deep River catchment (and possibly also southeast into the Frankland River via Poorginup Gully).

 Lake Muir is usually brackish (1000–3000 mg/L TDS) at the end of winter, saline by summer and dry throughout autumn.

 Lake Muir is protected within Lake Muir Nature Reserve, which was designated in 2001.

 Flora and fauna

 A 14 km2 section of wetland around Lake Muir has been identified by BirdLife International as an Important Bird Area (IBA) because it provides habitat for 10 or more pairs of endangered Australasian bitterns.
 The wetlands within the IBA are shallow with extensive beds of dense sedgeland and fringing stands of shrubland and woodland.
-Lake Muir has been excluded from the IBA as it is unsuitable for bitterns but it has supported large numbers of Australian Shelduck and may prove to be globally significant for that species.
+Lake Muir has been excluded from the IBA as it is unsuitable for bitterns but it has supported large numbers of Australian shelduck and may prove to be globally significant for that species.